Sparks (Hilary Duff song): Critical response

 Bradley Stern of Idolator wrote that unlike Duff's previous "folk-tinged" singles, "Chasing the Sun" and "All About You", "Sparks" marks the return to a "more familiar" dance-pop sound for the singer.
 The writer found the whistle breakdown in the song to be "unstoppably catchy", and wondered if it could be the "infectious hit" that she needs to be "propelled back onto pop radio".
 According to Vanessa Golembewski of Refinery29, "Sparks" has all of the defining characteristics of not just "a summer jam", but "the summer jam", writing that the beat is "good enough for both dancing and chilling out at home", and that the whistle is "definitely gonna be in your head for the next three months".
 Writing for Entertainment Weekly, Madison Vain called the song an "easy-to-digest summer jam" of the "most charming sort".

 Chart performance

 The song debuted on the Billboard Hot 100 chart of July 4, 2015, at number 93.
-'Sparks' later debuted at number 47 on the Dance Club songs chart, and has reached a peak of number 6, becoming Duff's fourth top ten hit on the US dance chart following three consecutive number ones from 2007 to 2008.
+"Sparks" debuted at number 47 on the Dance Club songs chart, and reached a peak of number 6, becoming Duff's fourth top ten hit on the chart following three consecutive number ones from 2007 to 2008.